naveedn/japp-stack/README.md

     - Each DAG is composed of tasks.
 We are going to schedule and execute the notebook below
     - you do this by creating a new `run_notebook_operator` instance in the file, and sequencing it with airflow operators `>>` and `<<`
     - You can trigger workflows to start, re-run jobs, etc from the [Airflow Dashboard](http://localhost:8080)
-3. Rinse and repeat
+3. Rinse and repeat.
+Most companies have data pipelines composed of dozens of tasks.
+This stack allows you to incrementally build your idea task-by-task.

 ## TODO
-- Create mechanism to persist state of db indefinitely
-    - Thinking about adding docker image layers
-    - Potentially db dumps stored in the directory?
 - Write Tutorial

 ## Nice to Haves
 - Integrate with DBT for ELT on the postgres system
 - Create scraper image

-## How to Build:
+## How to Build Locally
-Build the required images via the following:
+If you can't do a `docker pull`, you can build the required images via the following:
+1. cd to the top-level directory of the repo (this is important!)
 1. `docker build -f config/notebook/Dockerfile . -t naveedn/japp_stack:notebook`
 1. `docker build -f config/webhook/Dockerfile . -t naveedn/japp_stack:webhook`